vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 43 commits since the previous release, including 12 fixes.
+More than 52 commits since the previous release, including 14 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Tue Jun  2 06:00:37 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Wed Jun  3 06:14:54 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER